History of the Kansas City Chiefs: 2022–23: Back–to–Back Super Bowls

+2024: Three–peat bid denied

+The Chiefs started at 9–0 for the first time since 2013.
+After a Week 14 19–17 win over the Los Angeles Chargers, they won their 9th straight AFC West title and after a Week 17 29–10 win on Christmas Day over the Pittsburgh Steelers, they clinched the AFC's #1 seed and home-field advantage throughout the playoffs.
+After wins over the Houston Texans and Buffalo Bills, they advanced to their third straight Super Bowl appearance.
+However, their three–peat was denied as they were crushed by the Philadelphia Eagles 40–22 in Super Bowl LIX.

 Chiefs quarterbacks

 Throughout the Chiefs' six-decade existence, there have been 12 starting quarterbacks to lead the team.
 Among the most prolific include Hall of Famers Len Dawson and Joe Montana, as well as quarterbacks like Trent Green.

 In the past few decades, the Chiefs have relied on veteran quarterbacks to lead their team.
 The last quarterback to be drafted by Kansas City that later went on to claim the starting position was Bill Kenney in 1980.
 Since Kenney's retirement in 1988. the Chiefs never drafted their own quarterback to develop until Brodie Croyle, whom started some games in 2007 and 2008, was drafted in 2006.
 When head coach Herman Edwards arrived in 2006, he stated that he was looking towards implementing younger players into his gameplan, and he was arguably looking to start at the quarterback position.
 The Chiefs acquired Matt Cassel in a trade with the New England Patriots in the 2009 offseason after a breakout performance with the Patriots in 2008 in place of the injured Tom Brady.
 Cassel was widely expected to be the team's franchise quarterback but was released in 2013.

 The Chiefs have also had a repeated history of backup quarterbacks that steal the spotlight.
 Mike Livingston led the Chiefs to the playoffs in their 1969 season after starting quarterback Len Dawson was injured for the majority of the year.
 Most recently, Rich Gannon took over for the injured Elvis Grbac in the 1997 season, but was revoked of the job in favor of Grbac's return for the playoffs.
 The Chiefs lost in the playoffs to the eventual Super Bowl champion Denver Broncos.
 A similar incident occurred in the 2006 season and playoffs when Trent Green and the Chiefs' offense failed to get a first down in the first 42 minutes of the game.
 Backup quarterback Damon Huard, who led the Chiefs on a 5–2 record in Green's absence, never played a down in the playoff loss to—coincidentally—the eventual Super Bowl champion Indianapolis Colts.